Careers360 Logo

 Magnetic properties

 Almost all the elements of the periodic table are diamagnetic in nature.
-There are some elements like Iodine, Astatine, Radon, and Polonium are non-magnetic in nature.
-Only Tin is the element which is paramagnetic in nature.
+Some elements like iodine, Astatine, Radon, and Polonium are non-magnetic.
+Only Tin is the element that is paramagnetic.

-All the elements are silvery colour but boron is of brown colour.
+All the elements are silvery in color but the boron is brown.

 The colour of carbon is black and silicon and germanium are grey coloured.

-In this group, all the elements have different colours.
-Nitrogen is colourless, phosphorus is red and white, arsenic is yellow, antimony is grey and bismuth is silvery white.
+In this group, all the elements have different colors.
+Nitrogen is colorless, phosphorus is red and white, arsenic is yellow, antimony is grey and bismuth is silvery white.

-In this group, oxygen is colourless, sulphur is pale yellow, selenium is red, tellurium is silvery-white and polonium is silvery.
+In this group, oxygen is colorless, sulfur is pale yellow, selenium is red, tellurium is silvery-white and polonium is silvery.

-All the halogens have different colours.
-Fluorine is pale yellow, Chlorine is greenish-yellow, bromine is reddish-brown, iodine is violet-black.
+All the halogens have different colors.
+Fluorine is pale yellow, Chlorine is greenish-yellow, bromine is reddish-brown, and iodine is violet-black.

-All the noble gases have different colours.
-Helium is red, Neon is orange, krypton is purple, Xenon is white, Radon is colourless.
+All noble gases have different colors.
+Helium is red, Neon is orange, krypton is purple, Xenon is white, and Radon is colorless.

 How to prepare for p-Block elements?